IceTheCoder/light-game/README.md

 E-mail: icethedev2@gmail.com

 ## Acknowledgements
+- [Brackeys](https://www.youtube.com/channel/UCYbK_tjZ2OrIZFBvU6CCMiA) for making such a great beginner's guide on getting into game development.
 - [This video](https://www.youtube.com/watch?v=ACyqpLh4jrs) by [The Game Dev Show](https://www.youtube.com/@thegamedevshow8449/videos) for helping me introduce light in my game.
 - [ChatGPT](https://chat.openai.com/chat) for providing me with unique solutions to certain problems.
 - [Comp-3 Interactive](https://youtu.be/W11uv7jf1e4) for explaining me how I can use custom fonts with TextMeshPro.